asaintsever/tinyworld-utils/README.md

 Linux x64/arm64 and Windows x64 static binaries of ImageMagick 7.1.0 with HEIF/HEIC support can be found in [Release](https://github.com/asaintsever/tinyworld-utils/releases) section.

-Currently, TinyWorld only relies on ImageMagick for thumbnails generation from HEIC photos.
+Currently, TinyWorld only relies on ImageMagick for thumbnails generation from HEIF photos.

 ### Linux build